-As our patient, you not only have the right to safe and high quality health care, but also to be treated with respect, dignity and be included in all decisions and choices about your care.
+As a patient, you have the right to access health services including emergency medical treatment without discrimination, you have the right to be treated with respect and dignity and to be included in all decisions and choices about your care.

 This is the second edition of the Australian Charter of Healthcare Rights.
 These rights apply to all people in all places where health care is provided in Australia.
 The Charter describes what you, or someone you care for, can expect when receiving health care.